cyp4x141/A05_Sonar_ros_driver/README.md

 #A05 sonar driver

 ## A05 sonar
-A05 is 1*4 sonar package which have 4 sonar sensor
+A05 is 1*4 sonar package which have 4 sonar sensors

 ## build
 ```